Welcome to the

 You will need to use a variety of resources to complete this assessment task.
 This includes both print resources (printed books, journals, articles) and digital resources (web searches, databases, online encyclopaedias).
 Print resources have already had their credentials checked when they go through the editing process so the information is all ready to be used.
 This makes them a useful tool in the search for information as you can use these resources without wondering if the information is actually correct!

-Click here to search for books (OR navigate to the Library Catalogue tab above).
-Please ask if you are unsure where these books are located - Library Staff are here to help.
+You can search for books (OR navigate to the Library Catalogue tab above) but please ask if you are unsure where these books are located - Library Staff are here to help.

-Click here to search for books (OR navigate to the Library Catalogue tab above).
-Please ask if you are unsure where these books are located - Library Staff are here to help.
+You can search for books (OR navigate to the Library Catalogue tab above) but please ask if you are unsure where these books are located - Library Staff are here to help.

 A quick way to find out more about heart, lung or genetic disease is to do an internet search but remember to think critically about which websites you use.
 For example, the BBC Education website is probably more reliable than Wikipedia.